 October 1, 2014

 1. Rules for Writing

-- The language used should be English or Japanese.
+- The manuscripts should be written either in English or in Japanese.

-Use an asterisk (*) for the corresponding author, and state all coauthors’ names and affiliations in the form of 1, 2, 3, etc. as follows.
+Put an asterisk (*) after a corresponding author’s name, and state all coauthors’ names and affiliations in the form of 1, 2, 3, etc. as follows.
 If the current affiliation of an author is different from the institution to which the author had belonged when the research had been conducted, add such information.

-1Japan Agency for Marine-Earth Science and Technology, 2Ocean Research Institute, University of Tokyo
+1Japan Agency for Marine-Earth Science and Technology, 2ABCD Co., Ltd.

 - Submitted manuscripts should be accompanied by an abstract in English of about 250 words.
 When submissions are in Japanese, attach an abstract in Japanese of about 400 characters, in addition to the English abstract.

-- Manuscripts should be on A4 size pages.
+- Manuscripts should be prepared on A4 size paper.
 Use a word processor.
-English should be double-spaced.
+English manuscripts must be double-spaced.

 - Put sequential numbers on chapters, sections, and items, before their titles, in the following order:

 - SI (the International System of Units) should be used in principle.